phil08533/SunoGuide/README.md

 Not next week.
 Not when it’s perfect.

-Make your first 5 songs and go.Guide
+Make your first 5 songs and go.